conor-deegan/personal-website/posts/elliptic-curve-cryptography-web3.md

 ---
 title: "Elliptic Curve Cryptography"
 author: "Conor Deegan"
-date: "03-22"
 postNum: 2
-categories: ['cryptography', 'ethereum']
 ---

 ### Introduction

 The purpose of this post is to introduce Elliptic Curve Cryptography (ECC) as a primer for use it's use in Web3.

 ## Motivation